omeka/omeka-s-enduser/docs/admin/settings.md

 # Settings

-Admin users may change the settings for the admin dashboard and general settings for all sites using the **Settings** tab on the left side of the admin dashboard (gear icon).
+Admin users may change the settings for the admin dashboard and general settings for all sites using the **Settings** section on the left side of the admin dashboard (gear icon).

 Global settings are only available to Global Administrator users.